Machinery Assessment Information

 - Demonstrate good safe operations at all times

-- Get 100% pass mark to achieve competency.
+- Get a 100% pass mark to achieve competency.

-If you have undergone bobcat, excavator, roller, front end loader or backhoe training and want the practical assessment to be conducted at your work site in Brisbane or elsewhere, you must meet the following requirements.
+If you have undergone roller, front end loader, backhoe, bobcat or excavator training and want the practical assessment to be conducted at your worksite in Brisbane or elsewhere in Southeast QLD, you must meet the following requirements:

 - Suitable area to perform assessment

-- Facilities to do necessary paperwork without interruption
+- Facilities to do the necessary paperwork without interruption

 On completion of a training course

-On completion of a training course with The Operator School, the trainee will be able to:
+On completion of an earthmoving machinery training course with The Operator School, the trainee will be able to:

 - Understand the theory behind the safe operation of the piece of machinery they are training for